ethereum/go-ethereum/content/docs/tools/Clef/Rules.md

   * `$HOME/.clef/790046d38025/credentials.json`
 * Generate the encryption password for the config and credentials files.

 `config.json` stores the hashes of any attested rulesets. `credentials.json` stores encrypted account passwords.
 The masterseed is required to decrypt these files.
 The decrypted account passwords can then be used to decrypt keyfiles.

 ## Security

 ### The Javascript VM
 The downside of the very flexible rule implementation included in Clef is that the `signer` binary needs to contain a Javascript engine.
 This is an additional attack surface.
 The only viable attack is for an adversary to somehow extract cryptographic keys from memory during the Javascript VM execution.
 The hash-based rule attestation condition means the actual Javascript code executed by the Javascript engine is not a viable attack surface -- since if the attacker can control the ruleset, a much simpler attack would be to surreptitiously insert an attested "always-approve" rule instead of attempting to exploit the Javascript virtual machine.
 The Javascript engine is quite simple to implement and there are currently no known security vulnerabilities, not have there been any security problems identified for the similar Javascript VM implemented in Geth.

 ### Writing rules

 Since the user has complete freedom to write custom rules, it is plausible that those rules could create unintended security vulnerabilities.
 This can only really be protected by coding very carefully and trying to test rulesets (e.g. on a private testnet) before implementing them on a public network.

 Javascript is very flexible but also easy to write incorrectly.
 For example, users might assume that javascript can handle large integers natively rather than explicitly using `bigInt`.
 This is an error commonly encountered in the Ethereum context when users attempt to multiply `gas` by `gasCost`.

 It’s unclear whether any other language would be more secure - there is alwas the possibility of implementing an insecure rule.

-### File security

 ### Credential security

 Clef implements a secure, encrypted vault for storing sensitive data.
 This vault is encrypted using a `masterseed` which the user is responsible for storing and backing up safely and securely.
 Since this `masterseed` is used to decrypt the secure vault, and its security is not handled by Clef, it could represent a security vulnerability if the user does not implement best practise in keeping it safe.

 The same is also true for keys.
 Keys are not stored by Clef, they are only accessed using account passwords that Clef does store in its vault.
 The keys themselves are stored in an external `keystore` whose security is the responsibility of the user.
 If the keys are compromised, the account is not safe irrespective of the security benefits derived from Clef.

 ## Ruleset examples